kiran-brahma/obsidan/content/Linkedin/quick-decision.md

 Later, when asked for feedback, I acknowledged that I had less work piling up and received positive feedback from the field team.
 My manager explained that in his 25+ year career, delaying decisions rarely leads to better outcomes.
 It is usually easier to course-correct than to delay.
 Teams appreciate not being left hanging for too long.

-Over time, I have adopted a simple mental model that I came across in a letter from Warren Buffet.
+Over time, I have adopted a simple [[Mental Model|mental model]] that I came across in a letter from Warren Buffet.
 It suggests that whenever you feel conflicted about a decision, choose one direction and then ask yourself three questions:

 1. How will you feel about it in 10 minutes from now?
 2. How will you feel about it in 10 months?